 Participants stay with homestay families, chosen and screened by CFHI’s Local Coordinator.
 Homestays are located in a middle class residential neighborhood in the northern part of Quito.
 They are located in close proximity to one another and the language school, allowing participants to walk to language classes and meetings with ease.
 In some cases, CFHI participants may be housed with others in the same homestay, but participants will never share a bed.

 Homestays provide a unique opportunity to learn about local culture and practice Spanish skills on a daily basis in an informal setting.
-Accommodation includes two meals a day and laundry once a week.
-At the welcome orientation, participants will be instructed on recommended transportation from homestays to clinical rotations and getting around the city.
+At the orientation session upon arrival, participants will be informed about recommended transportation from homestays to clinical rotations and getting around the city.

 Eligibility: Who Can Apply?

-This CFHI program is ideal for students of all levels who are beginner Spanish speakers or those who do not speak Spanish who are interested in improving their Spanish skills.
+This CFHI program is ideal for students who are beginner Spanish speakers.
 Non-students are also eligible.
-The program offers a perspective on health in Mexico largely through visits and experiences within hospitals and clinics as well as through some service-learning and community engagement with local organizations.
+The program offers a perspective on health in Ecuador largely through visits and experiences within hospitals and clinics as well as through some service-learning and community engagement with local organizations.
 To confirm you may apply, please read CFHI's general eligibility requirements.